joshnair10/TypogBlog/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 ![](../uploads/premier-league-logo.jpg "New Premier League Logo")

 The new logo features a lion's head followed by the Premier League lettering, this time the font being used is a bolder Radikal.
-It gives the typography a more modern feel, getting rid of the flared serifs, instead adopting
+It gives the typography a more modern feel, getting rid of the flared serifs, instead adopting letters with sharper finishes